-The replacement of gruit with in can be attributed to several factors.
+The replacement of gruit with hops in beer brewing can be attributed to several factors.
 One of the main reasons for this shift was the cost-effectiveness of hops compared to the various spices used in gruit.
 In the gruit era, the price of beer flavoring spices was artificially kept high, making it expensive for brewers to obtain and use them.
 On the other hand, hops were more readily available and affordable, which made them a more economical choice for beer production.

 As a sommelier and brewer, I have personally experienced the challenges of sourcing and using spices in beer brewing.
 The cost of acquiring a variety of spices, such as coriander, cinnamon, and ginger, can quickly add up, especially if one aims to use them in large quantities.
 This expense can be prohibitive for smaller breweries or homebrewers who have limited budgets.
 In contrast, hops are widely cultivated and can be obtained at a lower cost, making them a more accessible option for flavoring beer.